Join as a cadet

 We have high standards to maintain as we are a ‘military’ youth organisation and you’ll naturally take pride in your uniform (we supply that) and appearance.
 You’ll be well mannered and self-disciplined.
 You’ll be joining an organisation of which you’ll be very proud.

-Our next recruitment evening is Friday 9th February 2018
+Our next recruitment evening will be Friday 14th September 2018

 The squadron holds several recruitment evenings throughout the year providing the opportunity for cadets and their parents/guardians to visit us to see if the RAF Air Cadets is for them.